 Training and employment

-The recognition as official training schools
+Recognition as official training centres

-For us, ‘training’ also means giving victims of war and landmines a second chance.
+For us, training also means giving victims of war and landmines a second chance.

-To us, giving employment also means giving dignity and rights.
+For us, employment means dignity and rights.

 For non-medical roles in our hospitals, we give precedence to the most vulnerable sections of the population, such as widows and people with disabilities.
 This is a way of supporting the communities that we work in.
 In Sulaymaniyah, for example, more than half of the employees of the Rehabilitation and Reintegration Centre are former patients.